 - Additional information about what you’d like to discover.
 You may choose to include your birth year.

-- Information about your grandparent birthplaces to find shared family origins.
+- Information about your ancestors' birthplaces to find shared family origins.

-- Family surnames to help you and your relatives track your lineage more easily.
+- Family surnames to help you and your relatives track your lineages more easily.

-- A URL to your family tree to help track your family’s origins.
+- A URL to your family tree to look for common ancestors.

 Showing ancestry results makes the following additional genetic information available to your matches in DNA Relatives without an individual sharing request:

 - The results of your Ancestry Composition report